Study of quark and gluon jet identification in photoproduction at EIC: Discussion and Conclusion

-In this study, we have investigated photoproduction processes in $ep$ collisions at the proposed EIC energies ranging from $\sqrt{s} = 63.2$ to 141~GeV.
+This paper presents a systematic study of the substructure of dijets produced in direct and resolved photoproduction events and subsequent quark and gluon jet identification in dijets, considering the kinematic reach of the upcoming EIC experiment.~In this study, we have investigated photoproduction processes in $ep$ collisions at the EIC energies ranging from $\sqrt{s} = 64$ to 141~GeV.
 The analysis focuses on the substructure of jets produced through direct and resolved photoproduction processes, simulated using the PYTHIA~8 event generator.
 Jets are reconstructed using the longitudinally invariant $k_T$ algorithm in FastJet~3.

 In the present work, we have studied jets and their substructure in photoproduction events from electron-proton collisions across different EIC center-of-mass energies.
 We focused on three key observables: subjet multiplicity, differential jet shape, and integrated jet shape.
 This analysis allowed us to investigate the contributions of various direct and resolved photoproduction subprocesses as shown in Table~\ref{Table2SubProc} to jet formation across both EIC and HERA energies, revealing the underlying jet substructure and their energy dependencies.
-Dijet events were selected for a detailed comparison of jet-shapes and subjet multiplicity in the QQ and GG subsamples.
-The study demonstrated that gluon-initiated jets exhibit a broader, more diffused structure compared to the collimated and narrow quark-initiated jets.
+Dijet events were selected for a detailed comparison of jet-shapes and subjet multiplicity in the labeled QQ and GG subsamples.
+The study demonstrated that as gluon-initiated jets exhibit a broader, more diffused structure compared to the collimated and narrow quark-initiated jets the jet-shape variables can be used to produce gluon-enriched and quark-enriched samples at the EIC.

 The differential jet shape $\rho(r)$ of quark jet has a larger value for small r as compared to the gluon jets, showing its transverse energy is collimated near the jet-axis and then decreases steeply.
 A similar observation is made by studying the integrated jet shape $\Psi(r)$ for quark jets as compared to the gluon-initiated jets.
 With increasing radius, the $\Psi(r)$ for quark jet saturates quickly, showing more than 50\% energy is contained within a jet radius of 0.3.
 The gluon jets show a more gradual energy distribution over a larger radius.
 This variation can be used to identify whether the initiating parton is a gluon or a quark.